-More recently, the revival of the sampling theory of intelligence (Thomson, 1916; Thorndike et al., 1926) has inspired a new thrust of theoretical and empirical neuroscience work, associating intelligence and cognition with the integration and overlap of processing across multiple brain networks.
+More recently, revival of Thomson and Thorndike's sampling theory of intelligence has inspired a new thrust of theoretical and empirical neuroscience work, associating intelligence and cognition with the integration and overlap of processing across multiple brain networks.
 Process Overlap theory (Kovacs and Conway, 2016) predicts that intelligence emerges from the functional integration of several task-relevant brain regions and networks.
-Process Overlap theory accounts for intelligence as the spatial and functional overlap of brain networks to facilitate overlapping cognitive processes (Kovacs and Conway, 2016), building on evidence for the central role of the frontoparietal network in general and fluid intelligence (Barbey et al., 2014; Jung and Haier, 2007) to suggest that overlapping cognitive abilities are instantiated by the overlap of functional brain networks (e.g., see Meunier et al., 2010; Román et al., 2014).
-While in main a psychometric theory, Process Overlap theory draws support from consistent patterns across several neuroscience findings, aligning with neuroimaging evidence for localized frontoparietal hubs (Barbey et al., 2013b), dedicated systems for executive function and cognitive control (Niendam et al., 2012), global prefrontal cortex connectivity (Cole et al., 2012), and the importance of globally efficient functional connectivity (E. Bullmore and Sporns, 2012; Santarnecchi et al., 2014).
-Process Overlap argues that the overlap in cognitive abilities which produces the positive manifold results from an overlap in functional brain networks, such that the overlap of cognitive processes proposed by the theory is reflected directly in the joint functional activation of overlapping brain networks.
+Process Overlap theory accounts for intelligence as the spatial and functional overlap of brain networks to facilitate overlapping cognitive processes (Kovacs and Conway, 2016), building on evidence for the central role of the frontoparietal network in general and fluid intelligence (Barbey et al., 2014; Jung and Haier, 2007) to suggest that overlapping cognitive abilities are instantiated by the overlap of functional brain networks (Meunier et al., 2010; Román et al., 2014).
+While mainly a psychometric theory, Process Overlap theory draws support from consistent patterns across several neuroscience findings, aligning with neuroimaging evidence for localized frontoparietal hubs (Barbey et al., 2013b), dedicated systems for executive function and cognitive control (Niendam et al., 2012), global prefrontal cortex connectivity (Cole et al., 2012), and the importance of globally efficient functional connectivity (Bullmore and Sporns,

+2012; Santarnecchi et al., 2014).
+Process Overlap argues that the overlap in cognitive abilities, which produces the "positive manifold", results from an overlap in functional brain networks, such that the overlap of cognitive processes proposed by the theory is reflected directly in the joint functional activation of overlapping brain networks.

-Previous research suggests that intrinsic functional patterns observed in resting state data constrain and shape taskevoked functional states (Bolt et al., 2017)-and further, that the degree of functional reconfiguration required between resting and task-based connectivity is lower for individuals with higher intelligence (Schultz and Cole, 2016).
+Previous research suggests that intrinsic functional patterns observed in resting state data constrain and shape task-evoked functional states (Bolt et al., 2017), and further, that the degree of functional reconfiguration required between resting and task-based connectivity is lower for individuals with higher intelligence (Schultz and Cole, 2016).
 Recent neuroimaging evidence (Soreq et al., 2021) has built on these findings, and on the sampling theory of psychometric g, to propose the Network Sampling Theory.
-Using functional neuroimaging data, Soreq et al., 2021 demonstrate that taskevoked functional network states can accurately classify cognitive states during a battery of psychometric tasks, suggesting that high-dimensional network sampling operations may support flexible network reconfiguration across a diverse set of cognitive tasks.
-This perspective aligns closely with the neuroscience and psychometric predictions of Process Overlap theory, and also aligns with the network dynamics perspective of Network Neuroscience Theory, where greater fluid abilities depend on increasingly complex and difficultto-reach network states.
-Particularly for high-performing individuals, Soreq et al., 2021 find that multivariate network states that reflect underlying cognitive operations can be accurately classified, and that more complex cognitive operations are associated with greater network complexity.
-Overall, these evidence suggest that that cognitive faculties relate to the way in which the brain expresses these task-optimal network states.
+Using functional neuroimaging data, Soreq et al., 2021 demonstrate that task-evoked functional network states can accurately classify cognitive states during a battery of psychometric tasks, suggesting that high-dimensional network sampling operations may support flexible network reconfiguration across a diverse set of cognitive tasks.
+This perspective aligns closely with the neuroscience and psychometric predictions of Process Overlap theory, and aligns also with the network dynamics perspective of Network Neuroscience Theory, where greater fluid abilities depend on increasingly complex and difficult-to-reach network states.
+Particularly for high-performing individuals, Soreq et al. (2021) found that multivariate network states that reflect underlying cognitive operations can be accurately classified, and that more complex cognitive operations are associated with greater network complexity.

+Overall, the evidence suggests that cognitive faculties relate to the way in which the brain expresses these task-optimal network states.
 Intriguingly, the authors suggest that sampling theory provides a possible neurobiological explanation for factor differentiation (Detterman and Daniel, 1989), the phenomenon where intelligence explains a greater proportion of variance across tasks for lower-intelligence individuals.
 Higher-intelligence individuals may display more specific network states, reducing the level of overlap in network sampled across cognitive tasks.
-This sampling-based accounts provide an intriguing explanation for the neurobiology and dynamics of the positive manifold.
+This sampling-based accounts provides an intriguing explanation for the neurobiology and dynamics of the "positive manifold".